Medak: Governance

 Medak municipality was formed in the year 1953.
 It is spread over an area of 22.00 km2.
 Medak urban agglomeration consists of Medak municipality and the out growth of Ausulapalle village.

 Economy

-The largest employer in Medak is Ordnance Factory Medak of the Ordnance Factories Board.
-It manufactures products for the Indian Armed Forces and is the largest contributor to Medak's economy.
+The largest employer in Medak is agriculture.
+After agriculture most people are employed in the unorganised sector.

 Tourism

 Pocharam Wildlife Sanctuary is a forest and wildlife sanctuary named for the nearby Pocharam Lake.
 Medak Cathedral sees over the Diocese of Medak, the single largest diocese in Asia.
 Medak Fort is a popular tourist attraction.
 The fort was originally constructed by the Kakatiya kings and later developed by the Qutb Shahi kings.
 Ancient temple of Kuchadri Venkateshwara Swamy at Kuchanpally is a nearby Hindu worship centre.